 This state machine does not describe the operation of optional features, such as multi-user, LDPC or STBC.

-Figure 22-32—PLCP transmit procedure for an SU transmission
+Figure 22-32—PHY transmit procedure for an SU transmission

-Figure 22-33—PLCP transmit state machine for an SU transmission
+Figure 22-33—PHY transmit state machine for an SU transmission

 TGac editor: modify TGac D3.0 P281L1-P282L10 as follows:

-22.3.21 PLCP receive procedure
+22.3.21 PHY receive procedure

-A typical PLCP receive procedure is shown in Figure 22-34 for VHT format.
-A typical state machine implementation of the receive PLCP is given in Figure 22-35.
+A typical PHY receive procedure is shown in Figure 22-34 for VHT format.
+A typical state machine implementation of the receive PHY is given in Figure 22-35.
 This receive procedure and state machine do not describe the operation of optional features, such as LDPC, STBC or partial AID.
 If the detected format indicates

 a NON_HT PPDU, refer to the receive procedure and state machine in Clause 18.
 If the detected format indicates